Introduction

 This guide explains how to choose a lifting column step by step for medical equipment, industrial workstations, smart furniture, and other height-adjustable systems.

 The first step is to define how much weight the column needs to lift.
-But many buyers make the mistake of only looking at the static load value.
+However, looking exclusively at the static load value listed on a datasheet is a critical mistake.

-For example, if a system carries 200 kg and uses two columns, that does not automatically mean each column only needs 100 kg capacity.
-If the load is not evenly distributed, one side may carry significantly more force during operation.
+- Multi-Column Distribution: If a system carries 200 kg and uses two columns, it does not mean each column handles exactly 100 kg.
+If the load shifts or is unevenly distributed, one column may carry up to 70% or more of the total force.

-2. Define Stroke and Retracted Length: 2-Stage vs. 3-Stage Lifting Columns
+2. Define Stroke and Retracted Length: 2-Stage vs. Multi-Stage Lifting Columns

 Stroke is the travel distance the column needs to move.
 This is one of the most important selection parameters.